-These are first in best dressed with no allocated pit bays Limited Power is available – some bays at the Wanneroo track are powered by a distribution board – supplied by the Club courtesy of Tiger Kart Club however other race tracks may not offer the same service, therefore if you are planning on using tyre warmers, plan on bringing your own generator.
+These are first in best dressed with no allocated pit bays Limited Power is available but if you are planning on using tyre warmers, plan to bring your own generator.

-Be prepared and bring your own extension lead/double adaptor too, all leads must be fixed/ taped overhead, not running along the ground or across walkways.
+Be prepared and bring your own extension lead/double and adapter.
+All leads must be fixed/taped overhead, not running along the ground or across walkways.
 The onus is on the rider to ensure that they are OHS safe.